Da4ndo/CEngine/README.md

 ![alt text](https://github.com/Mesteri05/CEngine/blob/main/images/cengine.icon.jpg)

-This is a *converter* for python to create **exe from py**.
-CEngine create *automatically* virtualenv and install the packages.

-- It's using pyinstaller to create exe.
-- It's better because the executable is smaller (less bytes) and,
-- **CEngine** starts a cleaning proccess and deletes the dist, build, *.spec files/directory when the converting is ended.

 This is an ***open-source*** *converter* for python to create **exe from py**.
 CEngine create *automatically* virtualenv and install the packages.

 - It's using pyinstaller to create exe.